top of page

 insight and experience to guide their future career decisions.

-Please see our current internship opportunities below.
 If you are interested in volunteering or securing an internship in a department that is not currently seeking an intern, please contact each department head directly and they can register your interest for future opportunities.
 Our staff contact information can be found here.

 CommArt.jpg

-Summer interns will mostly act as Camp Assistants and are needed for summer camps and programs in June and July of 2024.
+Summer interns will mostly act as Camp Assistants and are needed for summer camps and programs in June and July of 2025.
 Interns will report for training in late May, before camps begin.
 Interns are needed for the morning (8:30-1:00) and afternoon sessions (12:00-4:30).
 This year’s camps include ceramics, mixed media, zines and paper art.
 Interns will assist Education Staff with check-in, set-up, and instruction.
 Must be punctual, work well with adults and children, and be organized.
-Education or studio art experience encouraged.
+Education or studio art experience is encouraged.
 College students or above.

 Duties